What is an SSL certificate?

 In the meantime, certificates should no longer work with the outdated SSL, but rely on the newer and more secure TLS (transport layer security).
 However, colloquially SSL certificates are still the most common term when it comes to encryption protocols.
 The certificate itself is a data record: a file contains a great deal of information like the name of an issuer, the serial number, or even the so-called fingerprint for encryption.
 Certificates are available in various file formats.
 If the website operator wants to use a certain certificate, then they need to install it on the server.

 To obtain a certificate, website operators need to contact a certification authority.
-These organizations are entitled to issue an SSL certificate, but usually charge fees for their services.
+These organisations are entitled to issue an SSL certificate, but usually charge fees for their services.
 But why can’t everyone just start their own organisation?
 The reason is because browser manufacturers like Microsoft, Mozilla, or Google also need to accept the certificates, otherwise the corresponding certificate does not really benefit you.
 The software company Symantec also had to deal with this issue: After Google withdrew trust from the software vendor, their certificates are no longer supported by Chrome.
 As a result, Google browser users no longer receive an encryption icon that indicates a secure data transfer when surfing a website that uses a Symantec certificate.

 You can read more about the dispute between Google and Symantec and how website operators should handle the manufacturer’s certificates in our article on the topic.